ooflet/docs/index.md

 ---
 # Kommand
 {: .no_toc }
-Konsole is a beefier Developer Console which can improve your development workflow with useful features and modules.
+Kommand is a beefier Developer Console which can improve your development workflow with useful features and modules.

-[View source](https://github.com/ooflet/konsole){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Quickstart](https://ooflet.github.io/docs/quickstart){: .btn .fs-5 .mb-4 .mb-md-0 }